Home Assistant

 Sensor/Template.
 That said, Orion’s own

-native widgets are richer — posters, theming, and
+native widgets are richer, with posters, theming, and